 Students must meet all prerequisites, permissions, and restrictions to register for a class.
 If a student fails to successfully satisfy the prerequisites for a registered course, the student may be removed from that course, unless the prerequisite, permission, or restriction has been waived by the academic unit.
-Students are responsible for seeking guidance from an Academic Advisor or Program Director when establishing their academic plan; this better ensures that prerequisites, options, and requirements are early considerations for building in flexibility to support positive goal progression and program completion.
+Students are responsible for seeking guidance from a Department Chair, Academic Advisor, or Program Director when establishing their academic plan; this best ensures prerequisites, options, and requirements are early considerations and adds flexibility to support positive goal progression and program completion.